adib/Card-Tray-Demo/README.markdown

 If you are in a job interview and the company request you to do a *new unpaid project* as part of the hiring process, **feel free to plagiarize this project** — remove my name from the source files and submit them "as is" *without further modification*.
 For any other uses, the GPL license applies.
 Please send me a postcard if you get hired because of my work.

 Why am I encouraging plagiarism?
 Mainly because I feel that companies that requests "free work" as part of an interview process are engaging in unethical behavior.
 They show a **lack of respect of your time** and devalue programmers in general.
 This practice has reduced the value of artists, musicians, designers, and now the same is coming to software engineers.
 I feel that it's about time we push back.

+# Original Asignment Description

+## Design Brief

+The goal is to build up a tool-kit of standard design templates that can be rapidly branded and deployed for partners with minimal effort.

+### Basic Needs

+- Flat Design / Use of clear backgrounds
+- Style Sheets (Change Fonts & Colors)
+- Space for Logos
+- Ability to back with color or image
+- Minimal words (language)

+### Design Challenge

+- Fewest Screens / Simplest Method

+## Developer Brief

+The goal is to build up a suite of services which can be deployed together or independently and customized per client as needed with minimal effort.

+### Basic Needs

+- WireCard & Stripe
+- Heroku Platform End to End Capability
+- Common Service Layers
+- Custom Demo Application Environments
+- Stubs & Simulation where required

+### Developer Challenge

+- Functional / Flexible
+- Easy to Integrate 3rd Party systems / Apps

+## Card Tray

+A container that can hold and manage multiple cards in a clean and simple format.
+The card tray is at the center of all services.

+### Design Archetype

+Keep it simple.
+The Samsung card tray is really beautiful.
+Allow cards to be rotated through visually.
+Use a mash-up of Apple, Samsung and Android screens for the “back of card” data elements.

+### Needed Systems

+- WireCard

+### API or Stubs

+- Card Controls (CTC)
+- Last 10 Transactions (See VTS Format)